-Program 14 projects focus on the following technical areas: Engineering Analysis Software, Engineering Guidelines, Equipment Testing/Evaluation, Industry Perspectives / White Papers, Operational Efficiency, Smart Grid, System Protection, Workforce Training
+Program 14 projects focus on the following technical areas: Engineering Analysis Software, Engineering Guidelines, Equipment Testing/Evaluation, Industry Perspectives / White Papers, Operational Efficiency, Smart Grid, and System Protection.

 This project focuses to update the CPA program to include the following enhancements: